PabloFerrari013/taskManager/README.md

 # Task Manager ![GitHub](https://img.shields.io/github/license/PabloFerrari013/NlwValoriza)

 ## 💻 About the project
-Task Manager is an exercise passed by Rocketseat that consists of making a user task manager.
+Task Manager is an exercise passed by Rocketseat which as its name already says consists of making a user task manager.

 ## 🧪 Technologies used
 <div style="display: inline_block">